nornir-automation/nornir/docs/tutorial/install.rst

 Plugins
 -------

 Nornir is a pluggable system and most, if not all, of its functionality can be extended via plugins.
-To understand how plugins work and where you can find some of the plugins we recommend you to visit the `plugins <../plugins/>`_ section
+To understand how plugins work and where you can find some of the plugins we recommend you to visit the `plugins <../plugins/>`_ section.